Brown-NOAA/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol_BeBOP/NOAA-PMEL-OME_Organismal_Subsampling_Tissue_Extraction_Protocol.md

 **Note**: A white precipitate may form on the addition of Buffer AL and EtOH.
 This will not disrupt the DNeasy procedure.

 6. Pipette the mixture 600 μL (Option A) or 150 μL (Option B) into the DNeasy Mini spin column placed in a 2 mL collection tube.
-7. Centrifuge at ≥6000 x g (8000 rpm) for 1 min.
+7. Centrifuge at ≥6000 x g (8,000 rpm) for 1 min.
 Discard the flow-through and collection tube.
 9. Place the DNeasy Mini spin column into a new 2 mL collection tube and add 500 μL Buffer AW1.
-9. Centrifuge at ≥6000 x g (8000 rpm) for 1 min.
+9. Centrifuge at ≥6000 x g (8,000 rpm) for 1 min.
 Discard the flow-through and collection tube.
 10. Place the DNeasy Mini spin column into a new 2 mL collection tube and add 500 μL Buffer AW2.
 11. Centrifuge for 3 min at 20,000 x g (14,000 rpm).
 12. Discard flow-through and collection tube.
-13. Place the DNeasy Mini spin column in a clean, labeled 1.5 mL tube.
+13. Place the DNeasy Mini spin column in a sterile, labeled 1.5 mL tube.
 14. Pipette 100 µL Buffer AE onto the spin column membrane.
-Incubate for 5 min and then centrifuge for 1 min at 6,000 ∗ g (8000 rpm).
+Incubate for 5 min and then centrifuge for 1 min at 6,000 ∗ g (8,000 rpm).
 Without discarding flow-through, repeat with another 100 µl Buffer AE and centrifuge.
 Discard the spin column, as your extract is now in the 1.5 mL tube.
 15. Store extracted DNA tubes in a -20℃ freezer until later use.

 ### Storage - Tissue Extractions